-Using data to better target students will be a huge part of successful student recruitment.
+Using data to better target and attract prospective students will be a huge part of successful college recruitment strategies.
 Whether you’re advertising on social media, connecting through email, or focusing on SEO strategies, the more data you have on your audience, the more likely you are to understand what appeals to them.

 There are plenty of ways to gather data to inform your school’s marketing decisions.
 Take some time early on in your planning phase to dig into higher education resources and online data.
 For instance, the E Expectations® Trend Reports provide plenty of data on what prospective students are searching for, how they search, and what makes them stick around.

 When it comes to your own data collection, use lead generation forms on your website to quickly and easily collect data from site visitors.
 Stick to these rules when creating your lead gen forms: keep it short, ask only necessary questions, and make it easy to navigate.